echasnovski/pdqr/README.md

 #> Support: ~[-4.68318, 3.9119] (511 intervals)

 # Comparing random variables results into boolean random variable represented
-# by boolean pdqr-function (type "fin" with values 0 for FALSE and 1 for TRUE).
+# by boolean pdqr-function (type "discrete" with values 0 for FALSE and 1 for
-# Here it means that random value of `d_norm` will be greater than random value
+# TRUE).
+Here it means that random value of `d_norm` will be greater than random
-# of `d_unif` with probability around 0.316.
-This is computed directly, without
+# value of `d_unif` with probability around 0.316.
+This is computed directly,
-# random simulation.
+# without random simulation.
 d_norm > d_unif
 #> Probability mass function with finite number of values
 #> Support: [0, 1] (2 elements, probability of 1: ~0.31563)